DECEMBER 03: UPDATES COMING SHORTLY

 This effectively would set a forever precedent to jeopardize ALL future historic site designations.

-When plans for the nightmare of a 60 FT TALL, 5-STORY, 104 UNIT 'AFFORDABLE HOUSING' PROJECT WITH NO
+The unimaginable nightmare of a 60 FT TALL, 5-STORY, 104 UNIT 'AFFORDABLE HOUSING' PROJECT WITH NO

 ALL OF THIS ON A STREET THAT DOES NOT HAVE SIDEWALKS, AND ONLY 30 PARKING SPACES TO BEGIN WITH.

-Once this 'Death Star' of so called 'affordable housing' is built, the irreversible damage to our community will create a multitude of unsolvable problems - consisting of 104 units measuring around 235 sq ft EACH, it will house low income tenants like rats in cages, more resembling cells in a detention center than an actual apartments ...
+Once this 'Death Star' of so called 'affordable housing' would was built, the irreversible damage to our community will create a multitude of unsolvable problems - consisting of 104 units measuring around 235 sq ft EACH, it will house low income tenants like rats in cages, more resembling cells in a detention center than an actual apartments ...

 The expected wave of crime, loitering, drug dealing, graffiti, trespassing onto your homes' properties and influx of traffic will turn our beautiful community into a LIVING HELL FROM WHICH THERE WILL BE NO ESCAPE, affecting everything from property values, to safety issues for Your children and loved ones !